 As a website owner, you’ll run into an error message from time to time.
 Some of these errors will be relatively simple to solve, while others will be more intricate.
 Take the HTTP Error 429 for example.

-Troubleshooting this error is difficult because it provides few details.
+Troubleshooting this error is complicated because it provides few details on what it is or how to solve it.
 You know something’s wrong and you need to fix it — but you’re not exactly sure what happened or why.

 To make sure you understand and can fix this problem, we’ll go over what the 429 error means and what its most common solutions are.

 HTTP Error 429

 HTTP Error 429 is an HTTP response status code that indicates the client application has surpassed its rate limit, or number of requests they can send in a given period of time.
 Typically, this code will not just tell the client to stop sending requests — it will also specify when they can send another request.

 A 429 response is not technically an error — it’s a response from a server,application programming interface (API), orplugin that tells the client application to stop sending requests because they simply don’t have enough resources to accept it at this time.
 The client application usually refers to a website or app, but can also refer to individual users like the site admin or a site visitor or hacker.